Why Cruise to Baja California on Your Whale Watching Vacation

 Now let’s talk about a land experience.
 Every week in Bahia Agua Verde, along with amazing kayak and snorkel experiences, we get to meet true rancheros.
 Ride mules up a ridge trail.
 Meet the ranchero’s family and see the handicraft that is special to the region.
 This is not your typical cruise “excursion”.
 Follow it up with a dip in the ocean to wash off the dust!

-OK, we’ve talked about snorkeling with sea lions and whale sharks, which is pretty amazing.
+OK, we’ve talked about snorkeling with sea lions and Baja California whale watching, which is pretty amazing.
 But the rest of the snorkeling in the Sea of Cortes is also incredible – which most people don’t expect.
 Snorkeling, you think Hawaii, the South Pacific, the Caribbean.
 But Jacques Cousteau called the Sea of Cortes “the world’s aquarium”.
 The water is a bit cooler than in Hawaii (70 degrees Fahrenheit or so in January, up to 80 degrees in June), so we do carry wetsuits on board for guests to use.
 The reef and schools of reef fish are amazing.
-Unlike on the Hawaii cruise, most of this snorkeling is done from the beach, so it’s also a great place for beginners to learn.
+Unlike on the Hawaii cruise, most of this snorkeling on your Baja California vacation is done from the beach, so it’s also a great place for beginners to learn.

 - Winter Sun